elliottsj/jscodeshift-typescript-example/README.md

-# jscodeshift-transforms
+# jscodeshift-typescript-example
-A collection of jscodeshift transforms
+Example of using jscodeshift with TypeScript.

-Includes transforms for TypeScript.

 ### Usage
 First install: